Morphous-xyz/morphous/README.md

 ### Three main components

 * `Neo`: Flashloan router.
 DSProxy delegatecall to this contract in order to take a floashloan.
-* `BalancerFL`:  Flashloan Recipient.
+* `FL`:  Flashloan Recipient.
 Transfers the flashloaned tokens to DSProxy and execute through Morpheus actions.
 * `Morpheus`: Main router that enables to uses Morpho and Paraswap through DSProxy.